-We are delivering a 4-lane highway between Rockhampton and Gracemere which will enhance the capacity of the Capricorn Highway and improve connections between these communities while also increasing safety on this section of the regional road network.
+A 4-lane separated highway between Rockhampton and Gracemere, which enhances the capacity of the Capricorn Highway and improves connections between these communities while also increasing safety on this section of the regional road network has been completed.

 The Capricorn Highway between Rockhampton and Gracemere is a commuter route connecting the community of Gracemere to Rockhampton City.
 It also serves as a key freight route in Central Queensland connecting the Bruce Highway in the east to central and western Queensland.

-The Capricorn Highway Duplication project focuses on addressing the capacity of the highway between Rockhampton and Gracemere to cater for the traffic volumes that exceed 18,000 vehicles per day.
+The Capricorn Highway Duplication project focused on addressing the capacity of the highway between Rockhampton and Gracemere, which caters to traffic volumes that exceed 18,000 vehicles per day.

-The project will also deliver intersection upgrades at Fairy Bower Road and McLaughlin Street with provision for cyclists including on-road cycling facilities.
+The completed project has also delivered intersection upgrades at Fairy Bower Road/Old Gracemere Road and McLaughlin Street, with provision for cyclists including on-road cycling facilities.

-The completed upgrade to the Capricorn Highway will see increased capacity and reduced travel times particularly during the peak traffic times in the morning and afternoons.
+The completed upgrade to the Capricorn Highway has increased capacity and reduced travel times particularly during the peak traffic times in the morning and afternoons.